mongodb/mongo/README.md

 MongoDB Tools
 ===================================

-This is the 2.7.x **unstable** branch.
-This project is a work in progress.

  - **bsondump** - _display BSON files in a human-readable format_
  - **mongoimport** - _Convert data from JSON, TSV or CSV and insert them into a collection_
  - **mongoexport** - _Write an existing collection to CSV or JSON format_